 Why independent software vendors (ISV)?

-According to an IDC survey conducted worldwide, 55% of companies want to digitally enhance their product and services, and 49% want to future-proof their business.
+According to an IDC survey, 55% of companies want to enhance their product and services digitally, and 49% want to future-proof their business.
 In the face of constant change, companies can leverage ISV partnerships to build a more robust business ecosystem and become digitally resilient.

-In an increasingly digital world, businesses have noticed gaps in their current processes and their negative impact on supply chain relationships and staff engagement.
-In a recent survey, “74% of businesses reported having to shut down during the pandemic due to not having the tech in place to digitize”.
+In an increasingly digital world, businesses have noticed gaps in their current processes and negative impacts on supply chain relationships and staff engagement.
+In a recent survey, “74% of businesses reported shutting down during the pandemic due to not having the tech to digitize”.”.

 When a third party is involved, it can be challenging to navigate changes if parties are nonaligned in their goals and approach.
 Since you are investing a lot of time and money to work with an ISV Partner, it’s essential to set realistic expectations by identifying your needs and communicating them early in your interactions with your potential ISV.

-Moreover, in his “10 Steps to Digital Transformation and ERP Implementation Success” video, ERP systems expert Eric Kimberling from Third Stage Consulting mentions the importance of the people-side of a transformation and how it’s often overlooked but can make or break an ERP implementation.
-One of the crucial challenges then is to develop a clear strategy and plan covering all aspects of your business.
+Moreover, in his “10 Steps to Digital Transformation and ERP Implementation Success” video, ERP systems expert Eric Kimberling from Third Stage Consulting mentions the importance of the people side of a transformation and how it’s often overlooked but can make or break an ERP implementation.
+One of the crucial challenges is developing a clear strategy and plan to cover all aspects of your business.

-Each ISV offers its own set of technologies designed to meet the unique needs of businesses, ranging from cloud vs. on-premises products.
-Many companies are looking for hybrid and/or multi-cloud solutions to “embrace functionality such as data residency standards, enforcement and legislation, low latency, and low cost that improves mobility, and provides enhanced protection, enhanced user interface, and ubiquitous access.”
+Each ISV offers its own set of technologies designed to meet the unique needs of businesses, ranging from cloud vs. on-premise products.
+Many companies are looking for hybrid and/or multi-cloud solutions to “embrace functionality such as data residency standards, enforcement and legislation, low latency, and low cost that improves mobility, and provides enhanced protection, enhanced user interface, and ubiquitous access’’.

 Blockchain, security, and API are some of the many additional features available today that you can explore to help your business operate more efficiently and transparently.
 Since there are many solutions to choose from, it’s vital to ensure that when selecting an ISV, their technology empowers your business to do what you want it to do inside your ERP, not just for today but for tomorrow and beyond.

-Ultimately, an ISV should give your staff the ability to manage data with more visibility and control in the ERP they work in every day.
+Ultimately, an ISV should give your staff the ability to manage data with more visibility and control in the ERP they work in daily.
 A simple way to determine whether a solution is right for you is by asking your stakeholders: Will it make your lives easier or harder?

 Your ISV might address the needs of today but should also address the needs of tomorrow.
-Jason McGee, VP and IBM Fellow, used The Weather Company as an example to describe the importance of being able to respond to an increase in demand.
-He said: “When extreme weather like a hurricane hits, pages views can spike 5x to 150 million views per day, along with 25 billion on-demand forecasts… and 40 billion API requests [to connect the forecast to other app services].”
+Jason McGee, VP, and IBM Fellow used The Weather Company as an example to describe the importance of responding to an increase in demand.
+He said: “When extreme weather like a hurricane hits, page views can spike 5x to 150 million views per day, along with 25 billion on-demand forecasts… and 40 billion API requests [to connect the forecast to other app services].”

-As you anticipate growth for your business, find a solution that can support increases in sales volume so you don’t waste away your investment and are forced to move to a new solution.
-If the solution is not scalable, the loss you could experience is financial and practical since looking to replace it can significantly disrupt the flow of your business.
+As you anticipate growth for your business, find a solution that can support increases in sales volume, so you don’t waste your investment and are forced to move to a new solution.
+If the answer is not scalable, the loss you could experience is financial and practical since looking to replace it can significantly disrupt the flow of your business.
 Instead, choose a technology that can adapt to you in times of change and will not leave you stranded.

-It is no surprise that you might face a new situation down the road and need to adapt, whether that is an increase in customer demand or a change in business requirements.
-However, not all ISVs have the same capabilities, so you should take the time to establish your preferred approach.
+It is no surprise that you might face a new situation and need to adapt, whether an increase in customer demand or a change in business requirements.
+However, not all ISVs have the same capabilities, so you should establish your preferred approach.